zgulde/cods/README.md

 control the server from a local machine, without much need to log in to the server itself.

-All of the scripts should be run from the directory where you initially cloned this repository.
-To run the scripts, you will need to prefix them with a `./`.
-To cancel the execution of a script, you can press Control + C.

 Clone this repo once per server you wish to automate.
 For example, you might have the following directory structure